Avery2/normal-resume/README.md

 # normal-resume
 Needed version control for resume

-Note the gh pages on this repo is important because github README and website both point to here.
+Note to self: github README and website both point to the file Justin_Avery_Chan_Resume.pdf here.